Brian Kelley

 Brian Edward Kelley (born August 26, 1985) is an American musician, best known as a member of the Nashville-based duo Florida Georgia Line.
 Kelley is from Ormond Beach, Florida, and enjoyed playing sports and music growing up.
-He moved to Nashville to go to school and play baseball at Belmont University, where he met Tyler Hubbard, the other member of Florida Georgia Line.
+He moved to Nashville to go to school and played baseball at Belmont University, where he met Tyler Hubbard, the other member of Florida Georgia Line.

 Early life

-Kelley was born on August 26, 1985 in Ormond Beach, Florida, and is the son of Ed and Mary Margaret Kelley.
+Kelley was born on August 26, 1985, in Ormond Beach, Florida, and is the son of Ed and Mary Margaret Kelley.
 Growing up, Kelley enjoyed sports and writing and spent most of his time playing baseball or at the beach.
 As he got older he started to spend more time writing music and leading worship at his church.
 He also developed a strong love for playing guitar.
 When he was in his teens, his sister began to introduce him to country artists by playing him tapes on the way to the beach in exchange for Kelley washing her car.
 By the time Kelley was ready to graduate from Seabreeze High School in 2004 and Daytona State College in 2007, he was splitting his time between baseball (playing college baseball at Daytona State College and Florida State University and being scouted by the pros) and writing music.
 However, when he was doing more bench sitting than playing, he filled the void with writing.
 He later decided to move to Belmont University.